 And then it all came crashing down with one voice.

-"The Elevens have just breached the fourth line of defense." said the radioman, looking toward Schneizel, who turned toward the man after hearing his voice.
+"The Elevens have just breached the fourth line of defense," said the radioman, looking toward Schneizel, who turned toward the man after hearing his voice.
 The Prince quickly noted look of terror in his eyes; it wasn't the kind of terror one had when facing death, but the kind that one had with the knowledge of imminent defeat.
 "Enemy knightmares are making their way to the government bureau.
-Lord Guilford is organizing another line now, but it's not likely they'll be able to hold."
+Sir Gilbert is organizing another line now, but it's not likely they'll be able to hold."

 Schneizel allowed himself to take a short but deep breath, one that only the most perceptive would barely notice, to calm himself.
 The last thing he was going to do was let his own inner anxiety get the best of him.
 "Where is Major Kururugi?
 Is he among the defense force?"